baugarten/node-restful/README.md

 #### Sorting the result

-Getting a sorted list is as easy as adding a `sort` querystring parameter with the property you want to sort on.
+Getting a sorted list is as easy as adding a `sort` querystring parameter with the property you want to sort on. `/users/?sort=name` will give you a list sorted on the name property, with an ascending sort order.

-`/users/?sort=name` will give you a list sorted on the name property
+Changing the sort order uses the same rules as the string notation of [mongoose's sort filter](http://mongoosejs.com/docs/api.html#query_Query-sort). `/users/?sort=-name` will return the same list as before with a descending sort order.

 #### Filtering the results

 Sometimes you just want to get all people older than 18, or you are want to get all people living in a certain city.
 Then you would want to use filters for that.
-You can ask the service for equality, or values greater or lower than, give it an array of values it should match to, or even a regex.
+You can ask the service for equality, or values greater or less than, give it an array of values it should match to, or even a regex.

 | Filter                       | Query  | Example                                              | Description                     |
 |------------------------------|--------|------------------------------------------------------|---------------------------------|